klee016/GeoMetaTool/README.md

 ### Metadata conversion
 Dealing with different metadata standards across geospatial projects can be cumbersome.
 GeoMetaTool offers a seamless solution by enabling the conversion of metadata between different standards.
 This is achieved through a conversion table between ISO 19115-3 and a user-defined schema.
 This feature promotes interoperability and consistency across diverse geospatial data sources.

+The package is currently under development to support this feature
 ```sh
 import geomatatool
 metadata_extractor = geomatatool.MetadataConverter(...)